Careersy AI

 New

-This scores how findable you are to AI-assisted recruiter searches and AI-powered hiring tools.
-Shows you exactly where you're invisible.
-Tells you precisely what to fix.
+We score how findable you are and tell you exactly what to fix.

 Not generic advice.
-Changes specific to that role.
-Most take less than a day to apply.
+Changes for that role.
+Most take under a day.

-Most job searches match keywords.
+Most searches match keywords.
 This one reads context.
-Your experience, your level, your target market, fed into a live index of ANZ tech roles, updated in real time.
-What comes back isn't a list.
-It's a shortlist.
+Your experience and level, run against a live index of ANZ tech roles.
+What comes back is a shortlist.
 Fit scored, gaps named, one concrete tip per role.

-Most roles are filled before they're posted.
-This surfaces the conditions that create them: funding rounds, team expansions, leadership moves.
-Target the right company at the right moment.
-Before the role exists.
+Most roles are filled before they're advertised.
+We surface the moments that create them: funding rounds, team growth, leadership moves.
+You reach the right company before the role exists.

-Most ANZ candidates accept the first number.
-They shouldn't.
-Market ranges by role, level, and city.
-The exact language for the call.
-Learn the counter, the pause & the close.
+Most ANZ candidates take the first number.
+You shouldn't.
+Market ranges by role, level, and city, plus the exact words for the call.
+The counter, the pause, the close.
 You already earned the higher number.
-This just makes sure you get it.
+This makes sure you get it.

-Most people navigate the job search alone.
-Guessing what recruiters want.
-What went wrong.
-What to do differently.
+Most people job hunt alone.
+Guessing what recruiters want, what went wrong, what to do next.

-You'll understand how recruiters think.
-How the hiring process actually works.
-What the other side of the table is really looking for.
+You'll see how recruiters think and what the other side of the table is really looking for.
 The guesswork goes away.
 Direct when it needs to be.
 Specific always.

 11